lisds/textbook/intro.md

 You can interact with many of the sections in this textbook, with the "Interact" button at the top of the page.
 This will take you to a free online service that allows you to execute the code in the section, to generate the tables and figures.
-We encourage you to play with these interactive sections, by changing the code and running it.
-These sections also have a "Download notebook" button.
-If you click on this button, you will get a copy of the interactive document on your own computer, in the form of a [Jupyter notebook](https://jupyter.org).
-See the [tools page](mechanics/tools) for the free software you will need.
+We encourage you to play with these interactive sections by changing the code and running it.